Prerequisites for the Configuration Database

 - sysadmin or at least db_owner

-Note: **See specific text for SQL instance above for membership in either sysadmin and/or db_owner for automatic shrink of Nodinite related Log Databases
+Note: **See specific text for SQL instance above for membership in either sysadmin and/or db_owner for the automatic shrink of Nodinite related Log Databases

 The Configuration Database requires both inbound and outbound ports to be opened.
 Since Nodinite is highly configurable, the actual ports in use may differ from what's being exampled here.

 - TCP Ports between Nodinite Core Services and the Configuration Database

 - TCP Ports between Configuration Database and Log Databases / BizTalk SQL Server